neloefm1/SenseFOG-Documentation/Instructions.md

 - [ ]  2.3.5 "Select_Pre_Freeze_power.m"       -- Compute power spectra for pre-fog gait cycles

 ### 2.4 Coherence Analyses
+Explain here what is to be expected to be done, interations of code and expected output of the codes.
 - [ ]  2.4.1 "STN_EMG_Coherence_Walking.m"    -- Compute subthalamo-muscular coherence spectra for each gait cycle (Walking)
 - [ ]  2.4.2 "STN_EMG_Coherence_Stop.m"       -- Compute subthalamo-muscular coherence for self-selected stops
 - [ ]  2.4.3 "STN_EMG_Coherence_Freeze.m"     -- Compute subthalamo-muscular coherence for freezing-of-gait (during walking)